imanuelr/sch3lp.github.io/_posts/2016-07-05-the-lead-developer-conference-day-2.md

     - [Michael Lopp - Leadership by the numbers](/2016/07/05/the-lead-developer-conference-day-2/#Michael_Lopp)

 ## Day 2<a name="Day_2">&nbsp;</a>

 ### Michael Lopp - Leadership by the numbers<a name="Michael_Lopp">&nbsp;</a>
 So Michael Lopp, [@rands](http://twitter.com/@rands), is a guy with a HUGE amount of knowledge.
 I'm very glad he was so generous to share with us.

-He guided his talk somewhat weird and I didn't fully understand what anything he said had anything to do with _Leadership by the numbers_, but the content was great.
+He guided his talk somewhat weird and I didn't fully understand what the stuff he was saying had to do with _Leadership by the numbers_, but the content was great.

 He started off by testing the skills of the people that were captioning the entire conference by saying out loud _Ok I gotta test this real quick...
 Supercalifragilisticexpialidocious_.
-After the word appeared after 1-2 seconds, the crowd went wild. :) These guys really did an amazing job.
+After the word appeared after 1-2 seconds, the crowd went wild. :)

+These guys really did do an amazing job.
 I found myself checking to see what was said when some of the presenters went a bit fast for me to keep up with my notes.
 So thanks again guys!

 #### Team Communications
 I would be jealous to be in his team, because @Rands takes 30 minutes every week, no matter what, to have a 1 on 1 meeting with every member of his team.
+Just to check in, and have a feeling of what's actually going on that week with his team.
+In contrast to the _Performance Evaluation_ timeslots everyone dreads because it feels so forced.

 He also has _staff starting points_, little 1 hour meetings to set the tone for the week.
 If you can't easily fill an hour, something is wrong.